9 Install or deploy Origin to the user's computers or a file server

 If a Concurrent Network package, preset the FLEXnet server's host name or IP address in [License] section.
 If Origin has been installed before, you can also decide whether to update the current server information or not.

-Distribute your Origin installation package in silent mode
+Distribute your Origin installation package

 - Copy the Origin Setup files into a folder on computer "A".
 Note: